1-8192/bu_cs_665_assignment_2_allegranzi/README.md

 - If applicable, mention any design patterns you have used and explain why they were chosen.

 The main design pattern I implemented for this assignment is the observer pattern.
-The assignment requirements clearly ask ask for a central object that sends out dispatches to multiple listeners, so it is a classic use case for the observer pattern.
+The assignment requirements clearly ask for a central object that sends out dispatches to multiple listeners, so it is a classic use case for the observer pattern.
 I implemented a "push" solution where the central observable object sends out notices to all of its observers.
+The ShopPublisher class is the observable interface, and features a subscribe() method and notifySubscriber() method.
+The Shop class is the concrete observable class.
+DriverSubscriber is the observer interface, and the Driver class is the concrete observer.
+When a shop received a new delivery request, it automatically published the request to all subscribed drivers via the notifySubscribers() method call inside the setDeliveryRequest() method.

 I also applied the strategy pattern to fulfill the assignment description of drivers differentiated by vehicle type.
-The application requirements and design did not strictly call for this pattern, but I used in assignment 1 and thought it was a good, lighter-weight alternative to inheritance.
+The application requirements and design did not strictly call for this pattern, but I used it in assignment 1 and thought it was a good, lighter-weight alternative to inheritance.
 Using the Strategy pattern, rather than creating distinct classes for TaxiDriver, VanDriver, etc., the single Driver class requires a vehicle type that implements the Vehicle interface.
 Because Driver instances are otherwie identical, I think it is a more readable design that a larger number of disparate driver classes that do the same thing.
 It might not be necessary, but the gang of four recommends to favor composition over inheritance.

 # Maven Commands